DarwinLS/cse15l-lab-reports/LabReport3.md

 ---
 **First Use**

 Adding "-size" after the directory, then a numerical size preceeded by a + or - for less than or greater than, followed by a letter representing a unit of size such as M for megabytes, will search for all files either less than or greater than the provided size.
+I found this by asking ChatGPT for 4 ways to use the find command in bash.

 (Example 1 using greater than 150 kilobytes)